moloxiao/shanblog/content/posts/relational-databases-and-normalization.md

 date = 2024-09-09T15:01:22+12:00
 draft = false
 tags = ["Database", "SQL"]
+description = "Normalization forms the foundation of relational databases.
+In this article, we walk through an example, applying 1NF, 2NF, and 3NF step by step, illustrating how normalization guides the design of a well-structured relational table."
 +++
 ![landing page](/images/2024-09/edgar-f-codd.png)
 Two-dimensional data is the most commonly used form of information representation by humans.
 In 1970, **Edgar F. Codd** first introduced how to efficiently use two-dimensional data to represent transactions, laying the foundation for modern databases.